GitMirroring/gnuboot/site/contrib.md

 bootblock, but Intel platforms have 2 bootblocks, and you specify which one is to be used by setting the TS bit.
 You then boot with only one bootblock flashed (by the coreboot project's bootblock on that machine), and afterwards you reset bucts before flashing the ROM again, to flash the main bootblock.
-Libreboot hosts a copy of his work, because his website hosting bucts is no longer responsive.

 Steve Shenton
 -------------